 Regardless if you end up taking action on a user's feedback, it’s important to acknowledge it and follow-up with it, explaining the progress, along with why or why not it’s a priority to act on.
 Users will be extremely grateful, regardless of the outcome, and will be much more likely to provide more feedback in the future.

 Any questions, let us know in the comments!
-And in the meanwhile, you can try ProdCamp completely free :-)
+And in the meanwhile, you can use ProdCamp for free :-)